You Don’t Have To Live Overwhelmed By Trauma - EMDR can help.

 You deserve to not have trauma control your happiness and ability to connect with others.

 If you would like to overcome the negative effects that trauma keeps having on your life, contact an EMDR therapist.
-Several clinicians at LaunchPad Counseling are trained in EMDR.
-You can contact us to find out more.
-You can schedule an in-person appointment with a therapist in Richmond VA, or an online therapy appointment if you live in Virginia.
+Check out which of our therapists provide EMDR Therapy.
+You can schedule an in-person appointment in Richmond VA, or online therapy for EMDR if you live in Virginia.